arrayntb/NTB_XML/README.md

-# ARRAY XML
+# ARRAY NTB XML

 ## Tutorial

-> ARRAY XML is the standard markup language for SDN
+> ARRAY NTB XML is the standard markup language for SDN

-> With ARRAY XML you can define the Network with XML
+> With ARRAY NTB XML you can define the Network with XML

-> ARRAY XML is easy to learn - You will enjoy it!
+> ARRAY NTB XML is easy to learn - You will enjoy it!

 ## Features